srimathE rAmAnujAya nama:

 - gauNa avathArams

-- gauNam means giving his svarUpam (nature) or shakthi (strength) to jIvAthmAs to fulfill specific goals.
+- gauNam means giving his svarUpam (nature) or shakthi (strength) to jIvAthmAs to fulfil specific goals.

-- these are considered less important and not worshippable for mumukshus, because the purpose of these avathArams is to fulfill specific tasks only.
+- these are considered less important and not worshippable for mumukshus, because the purpose of these avathArams is to fulfil specific tasks only.

 - two categories

-- svarUpa AvEsam - bhagavAn giving his divine svarUpam (nature) to jIvAthmAs and descend with his divine form.
+- svarUpa AvEsam - bhagavAn giving his divine svarUpam (nature) to jIvAthmAs and descending with his divine form.
 Examples: parasurAma, etc.

 - shakthi AvEsam - bhagavAn giving his powers alone to jIvAthmAs for specific purpose.
 Examples: brahmA, rudhran, vyAsa, etc.